shawnscoding/siemens-online-conference/README.md

 ### My responsibilities in this project include:

 - System Design
-- Create UIs in React (tables, banners, poppers, Modals, buttons and so on)
 - Build Admin pages and APIs in nextjs
 - Build RESTful APIs in expressjs
 - CRUD data in Mysql DB Tables
+- Create UIs in React (tables, banners, poppers, Modals, buttons and so on)
-- Email, SMS Automation
+- Email, SMS, push notification automation
 - Back-up, sql statement automation
 - User Authentication
 - Schedule VOD and Live Streaming